Complete Guide to Cap Table

 Other factors that affect the Cap Table

-Once you know the two main types of shares for a company, the next step is to understand the other factors and transactions that affect the cap table.
-These transactions are issued by the company and all can have an effect on number of shareholders and overall share distribution.
+Once you know the two main types of shares, the next step is to understand the other factors and transactions that affect the cap table.
+These transactions are issued by the company and all can have an effect on the number of shareholders and overall share distribution.
+A few of these include:

 • Options are a type of contract between the company and a receiver that gives them the option to either buy or sell shares at a fixed price before a certain date.
-These normally are issued to investors, founders, or as an award to employees for their services to the company.
+These normally are issued to investors, founders, or as an award to employees for their services.
 An option should include the grant date, receiver, number of shares, cost, strike price (fixed price), vesting start date and exercise date (if any).
 These options may affect the overall cap table of the company if the option contracts are exercised.

-• Restricted stock are unregistered shares of a company that are normally issued to people inside the company, such as to the company executive or directors.
+• Restricted stock are unregistered shares that are normally issued to people inside the company, such as to the executive or directors.
 These types of shares are non-transferable and must adhere to special SEC (Securities Exchange Commission’s) regulations when traded.
 These are normally issued as a form of employee compensation, as they often are fully vested after certain conditions are met, such as continued employment or achievement of certain goals.

 • Restricted stock units (RSU), as similar to restricted stock, also offer a type of employee compensation when certain performance goals are met.
 However, they differ in that these employees are not initially issued shares until the vesting is complete, in a similar nature to options rights.
-This can be advantageous for the company in certain situations, as it does not immediately dilute the share number, as is easier in terms of the bookkeeping and possible taxation affects until the stock units are converted to shares.
+This can be advantageous for the company in certain situations, as it does not immediately dilute the share number, as is easier in terms of the bookkeeping and possible taxation effects until the stock units are converted to shares.

 These are some of the factors that are issued by companies that affect the cap table and shareholdings, but there are many others as well.